Adam Capparelli, Andrew Keaveney, and Aaron Rusak, Regional Report Compilers

 Most of the province’s birding is concentrated in the southwest, where the majority of the population resides.
 Ontario birders have documented over 500 bird species, about 300 of which breed in the province.
 The sand spits of Point Pelee National Park, Rondeau Provincial Park, and Long Point Provincial Park are popular birding spots, as their location on major migratory flyways and on the north shore of Lake Erie make them excellent migrant and vagrant traps.
 In the summer, these locations host several rare Carolinian breeding species like Prothonotary Warbler and Acadian Flycatcher.
 In the north, the southern shore of James Bay is the most important staging area for southbound shorebirds in the province, as it is on a major migration route for more than 25 species.

-The ABA gratefully acknowledges the contributions of Ontario Regional Report Compilers Adam Capparelli, Josh Janvrin, and Andrew Keaveney to promoting knowledge and understanding about the birdlife of the continent.
+The ABA gratefully acknowledges the contributions of Ontario Regional Report Compilers Adam Capparelli, Andrew Keaveney, and Aaron Rusak to promoting knowledge and understanding about the birdlife of the continent.